GabeScott/standard-works-vault/General Conference/2013 October - Come, Join with Us.md

 Sometimes there is a difference of opinion as to what the “facts” really mean.
 A question that creates doubt in some can, after careful investigation, build faith in others.

+## Mistakes of Imperfect People

 And, to be perfectly frank, there have been times when members or leaders in the Church have simply made mistakes.
 There may have been things said or done that were not in harmony with our values, principles, or doctrine.

 I suppose the Church would be perfect only if it were run by perfect beings.
 God is perfect, and His doctrine is pure.
 But He works through us—His imperfect children—and imperfect people make mistakes.

-In the title page of the Book of Mormon we read, “And now, if there are faults they are the mistakes of men; wherefore, condemn not the things of God, that ye may be found spotless at the judgment-seat of Christ.”6
+In the title page of the Book of Mormon we read, “And now, if there are faults they are the mistakes of men; wherefore, condemn not the things of God, that ye may be found spotless at the judgment-seat of Christ.”[^6]

 This is the way it has always been and will be until the perfect day when Christ Himself reigns personally upon the earth.